For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • Register your credit card with your cashback account Do this so you can start earning cashback on purchases you make online and in stores too.

 • Refer your friends – You'll earn extra cash for getting your friends to sign up with a referral link.
-At the time of writing, Quidco offers you £5 in their referral scheme, whereas TopCashback will give up to up £35 per referral.
+At the time of writing, Quidco tends to offer £15 in their referral scheme, whereas TopCashback will give up to up £35 per referral (depending on your membership plan).

-• Remember to use the price match Both TopCashback and Quidco guarantee to match (or even beat) each other's offers.
+• Remember to use the price match Both TopCashback and Quidco guarantee to match (and even beat) each other's offers.
 If you find you could have got a better deal elsewhere, you can submit a claim and get extra cashback.
-However, there are strict time limits on this (Quidco only gives you 72 hours), so don't hang about!
+However, there are time limits on this, so read the T&Cs carefully.

 Things to avoid on cashback sites